 So how did we do?
 Because we are in this together…

 The Portrait Masters

 I went a little more bold this round.
 I submitted 4 images.
-Unlike the international competition which is free, I pay to enter my images in for this one.
+Unlike the international competition which is free, I pay to enter my images for this one.
 So not only am I watching a budget, but I’m picky because I want to make sure I select images that will score well.
-You can only score Gold, Silver or Bronze or not merit at all.
-My first 3 submissions in January 2019 only 1 image merited Bronze.
+You can only score Gold, Silver, or Bronze or no merit at all.
+In my first 3 submissions in January 2019 only 1 image merited Bronze.
 This year?
 All 4 merited Bronze!
 That is so cool.

 Because I loved her session so much 2016 Legend Senior Jill had another image I wanted to enter.

 I just featured sisters Makayla & Morgan a few weeks ago, and asked them to do something for me in return for their session fee, I had a goal to submit their photos into the Family and Group Portrait category.